 Using the view settings dialog allows you to define several sort, filter, and/or group settings per column.
 Therefore, you can sort, filter, and/or group a column with several data points independently by each data point.

 To display the current filter state, use the infobar below the table title.
-Clicking or tapping the infobar opens the view settings dialog on the filter page.
+Clicking the infobar opens the view settings dialog on the filter page.

 If the infobar is shown, provide an option to reset all corresponding filters on the infobar.